MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 1. `net.ipv4.tcp_keepalive_time` configures keepalive probes to be sent out after 45 seconds of inactivity on the connection.
 2. `net.ipv4.tcp_keepalive_probes` configures the operating system to send five unacknowledged keepalive probes before deeming the connection as unusable.
 3. `net.ipv4.tcp_keepalive_intvl` sets the duration between dispatch of two keepalive probes to 45 seconds.

+The TCP keepalive sysctls are namespaced in the Linux kernel, which means they can be set individually for each pod on a node.
+This segregation allows you to configure the keepalive settings through the pod's security context, which applies to all containers in the same pod.

 Your pod is now ready to send and respond to keepalive probes.
 To verify the settings, you can execute the `sysctl` command on the pod as follows: